ICSatKCC/assignment-1a-pokemon-object-kenkawano/README.md

 ```
 The nickName line should not be there if the nickName is the same as the name.
 The vertical bar should not be there if type2 is an empty string.

+JUnit Testing
+---
+Use the PokemonTest.java file to run JUnit on your Pokemon objects.
+This will be what I use to determine if your code does what was assigned.

+Commenting and Style
+---
+All code should be commented using Javadoc and should follow the (Google Java style guide)[https://google.github.io/styleguide/javaguide.html] for formatting